pedrib/PoC/advisories/IBM/ibm_drm/ibm_drm_rce.md

 <ZIP file containing /etc/passwd>
 ```
 When combined with #1, this allows an unauthenticted attacker to download any file readable by *"a3user"* off the system.
-It should be noted that version 2.0.1 is not vulnerable.
+It should be noted that version 2.0.1 is not vulnerable, but versions higher than 2.0.1 are.
 Attempting to download an arbitrary file using this method will result in a HTTP 500 error with a *"File security exception"* message.

 ## Exploitation Summary
 By combining vulnerabilities #1, #2 and #3, an unauthenticated user can achieve remote code execution as root.
 A Metasploit module implementing the full chain was released and is [available here](https://github.com/rapid7/metasploit-framework/pull/13300).
 The asciinema clip below shows this module in action: